-With no specific master’s degree programs in data science available at campus locations in Georgia, data science graduate students in the state take advantage of accredited online programs that allow them to earn such degrees as the Master of Information and Data Science (MIDS) or the Master of Science in Data Science (MSDS).
+Data science students in Georgia have access to a number of prestigious on-campus degree programs, but like students anywhere in the country, you can also take advantage of accredited online programs that allow them to earn such degrees as the Master of Information and Data Science (MIDS) or the Master of Science in Data Science (MSDS).
 Consisting of live classes, self-paced coursework, and immersion experiences, these programs allow students to earn their degree without sacrificing current work obligations.

 Curriculum, Core Coursework